-Introduction
+1 Introduction

-The Solar Mass Ejection Imager (SMEI) is designed to map large-scale variations in heliospheric electron densities as seen in Thomson-scattered light from Earth orbit.
-In concept, SMEI would operate much like the imaging capability shown possible by the HELIOS zodiacal light photometers (Jackson and Leinert, 1985, and see references therein and in this review), but with far higher spatial resolution.
-A portion of an early prototype version of the instrument (baffle, optics, and some of the data analysis schemes) has been constructed for preliminary study (Jackson et al. 1991).
-In the first section of this review, we give the signal levels at 1 AU based on the HELIOS spacecraft data.
-The second section describes the SMEI instrument configuration for Earth orbit.
-A variety of background sources of light that could dilute or confuse the heliospheric signal is given in the last sections of the review, followed by a brief conclusion.
+The Solar Mass Ejection Imager (SMEI) is designed to map large-scale variations in heliospheric electron densities from Earth orbit in Thomson-scattered light.
+A portion of an early prototype version of an instrument (baffle, optics, and some of the data analysis schemes) has been constructed for preliminary study (Jackson et al., 1991).
+In section 2 of this review, we give the signal levels expected from various heliospheric features as derived from the HELIOS spacecraft data.
+The third section describes how the instrument is expected to operate.
+The fourth section describes the SMEI instrument configuration for Earth orbit.
+A variety of background sources of light that might interfere with the instrument are given in the last sections of the review followed by a brief conclusion.